LiquidSmokeX64/coffeelinux/README.md

 23: When the nano page appears after awhile, scroll down with arrow keys and remove the "#" from in front of the %wheel ALL=(ALL) ALL part, Ctrl+S,Ctrl+X to save and exit.

-24: after Stage 2 finishes, enter: exit
+24: After Stage 2 finishes, enter: exit

 25: Enter: bash /arch-linux-installer/arch-install_xyz_intel_nvidia_x86_64_stage3.sh